spencer-thompson/ai-tutor/doc/sprints/sprint4/doc.typ

 === Performance

-- #sym.ballot.heavy *NF2.1:* The user interface shall have a response time of less than 200ms for all user interactions (e.g., button clicks, page loads).
+- #sym.ballot.heavy *NF2.1:* The user interface shall have a response time of less than 500ms for all user interactions.

 - #sym.ballot.heavy *NF2.2:* The first token of a streamed AI response shall be delivered to the client in under 2 seconds, on average.